 We’re Hiring!

-The office of Council Member Lincoln Restler is looking to hire for the below position!
+The office of Council Member Lincoln Restler is looking to hire a District Director!

 To Apply:

 To apply, please submit your resume and a brief cover letter to District33Hiring@gmail.com.
-Please use the subject line “Job Title - Name.”
-Please include your availability, preferred days/hours, and areas of interest in your cover letter.
+Please use the subject line “District Director - Name.”
 Applications will be reviewed on an ongoing basis until the position is filled.

 About Lincoln and the 33rd Council District: Lincoln represents the 33rd Council District, which stretches from Greenpoint down to Brooklyn Heights along the Brooklyn waterfront.